-What Does It Mean When You Dream About Your Teeth Falling Out?
+What Does It Mean When You Dream About Your Teeth Falling Out or Breaking?

 1. Afraid of Failure“Dreaming that your teeth are falling out could mean that you’re afraid of looking bad or failing at an upcoming event or even that you’re afraid of losing your power in some way,” says licensed psychotherapist Laurel Steinberg, Ph.D.
 Because adult tooth loss is a permanent adversity (without dental surgery), this type of dream reflects the extreme intensity of the person’s fears.

 2. The Fear of Losing Control

 Sigmund Freud believed that these types of dreams were a sign of sexual anxiety (of course he did).
 Specifically, he argued that teeth falling out represents the feeling of being powerless.
 (He also had some interesting thoughts about how losing one’s teeth is similar to castration, but we’ll save that for another time.)
 Has work become too overwhelming?
 Are your kids becoming teenagers or leaving the nest soon?
 Consider if there’s a situation in your life where you feel helpless (and what you can do to remedy that).

 3. General Anxiety

 Here’s the theory: When you’re feeling stressed or anxious, you’re more likely to grind your teeth at night.
 This action in and of itself can cause you to dream about your teeth (sort of like how you dream about water when you have to pee).
 “Dreaming about losing your teeth can happen from the strain in your jaw muscles that results from anxiety,” says licensed mental health counselor GinaMarie Guarino.
 “Stress causes tension in your body.
 This can cause you to grind your teeth, which may cause you to dream about losing your teeth as a result of your jaw clenching, something you’re not able to process consciously while asleep.”